JmcRobbie/gazeboAutonomousRover/src/rover_gazebo/README.md

 # gazeboAutonomousRover
 A repo to manage the codebase for the testing of a rover in a simulated space.
-Same thing as workspace, but more customizable as different models can be loaded for different worlds.
+Same thing as workspace, but as a package
 ## Dependencies:

 ### Use: